This blog was updated 5th November 2020

 The Self-Employment Income Support Scheme is being extended for another six months until at least April 2021.

 The extension will amount to two more grants, the first for the three months from November until the end of January, will be the equivalent of 80 per cent of your average monthly trading profits for November, December and January, up to a maximum of £7,500 paid into your bank in one go.

 This is more generous than the planned 40 per cent, or £3,750 across all three months, that was expected before the second lockdown.

 The application date has been brought forward to November 30.

 It has not yet been confirmed how much the second grant, due early February, will be worth.

 This applies to anyone who was eligible for the first two payments (that’s those who have filled out a self-assessment return for the tax year 2018/2019, earned less than £50,000, and who generated at least half their earnings by self-employment).

-You’ll need to declare that you are still trading and will continue to do so, and that your income will be adversely affected by coronavirus after 1st November.
+You’ll need to declare that you are still trading and will continue to do so and, that your business has been impacted by reduced demand, as a result of coronavirus after 1st November.